algolia/docsearch/packages/website/versioned_docs/version-legacy/integrations.md

 - [Smooth DOC][13] - [DocSearch][14]
 - [Docsy][15] - [Configure Algolia DocSearch][16]

-If you're maintaining a similar tool and want us to add you to the list, [get in touch with us][17].
+If you're maintaining a similar tool and want us to add you to the list, [get in touch with us on Discord][17].
 We'd be happy to help.

 [1]: https://v1.docusaurus.io/
 [2]: https://v1.docusaurus.io/docs/en/search